kamilMlynarczykk/hotel-room-reservation-app/README.md

 ## Roles

 1. User has ability to:
-- register and sign up
+- register and log in
 - choose the reservation date of his interest
 - see details of the room
 - make a reservation